Rostlab/JS18_ProjectB_Group3/README.md

 Statistical calculations and adding additional data should be implemented as a part of this module.

+Setting colors data elements of pie chart should be improved.
+It assigns color values in a alphabetical order.

+Setting bin number in a histogram should be improved.
+Start, end and size values should be used to calculate the bin number.

+Removing randomly half of the data points is missing.

 Chart classes support only a set of properties.
 More options can be added in the class definitions.
 The rest of the available keys can be found in [Plotly API](https://plot.ly/javascript/)